vuquangtrong/mkdocs-material-blog/docs/posts/index.md

 ---
-title: Blog
+title: Featured posts
-description: Listed of posts and their brief information
+description: Listed here all highlighted posts and their brief information in my blog
 template: posts.html
 ---